Er helps rally UMaine men’s basketball team past Binghamton

 Binghamton went on a 12-7 run and pulled within one on two Show free throws with three seconds left but Calixte was immediately fouled and sank both free throws to sew it up.

 “I’m really proud of the belief we showed, especially after another difficult result on Wednesday.
-We just refuse to give in,” added Walsh, referring to Wednesday’s 71-70 loss during which UMaine erased a 20-point second-half deficit but lost on a late 3-pointer.
+We just refuse to give in,” Walsh added, referring to Wednesday’s 71-70 loss during which UMaine erased a 20-point second-half deficit but lost on a late 3-pointer.

 Calixte handed out four assists while Stojiljkovic grabbed a career- and game-high 12 rebounds.